 What is the 3D printing process for VeroClear?

-VeroClear Resin 3D prints are created through a process of photosensitive liquid polymerization.
+VeroClear Resin 3D prints are created through a process of photosensitive liquid polymerization, using Polyjet technology.
 A UV light passes over where the object will be, hardening the liquid with a high level of accuracy.
 Another printer head simultaneously injects fine layers of FullCore 705 (another, more fragile, plastic material) which are used as supports during the printing process and are removed after the print is completed.
 The process of fine layer polymerization is repeated until the object is finished.